-Nail your narrative, develop your critical awareness and build on your creative flair through our multidisciplinary English degree courses.
-English with film or creative writing, for instance, will give you the specialised skills you need to get the job you want.
+Nail your narrative, develop your critical awareness and build on your creative flair through our hugely popular English with creative writing degree - number 1 in the UK and scored 100% overall satisfaction in the latest National Student Survey.

 We'll add realism to your writing and communications ambitions, ensuring your energies are channeled into unrivalled opportunities, keeping you focused on your future.
 You'll get to work on live briefs with real-world clients, blending business acumen with industry-ready skills and your own cool creativity.

 You'll develop a solid understanding of the way organisations build their brand and communicate with the public, putting you ahead in the multidisciplinary world of advertising, public relations and marketing.
 And we'll help you to sell your own work, so you can set yourself up as a freelancer.